manula96/Rainbow-Pages-scraper/README.md

 ```
 python rainbow_pages.py Restaurants Colombo
 ```
-Keyword: Restaurants
+- Keyword: Restaurants
-Location: Colombo
+- Location: Colombo

-## Work with Categories available in Rainbowpages site
-Rainbow Pages has multiple categories and subcategoris (https://rainbowpages.lk/).
-This project scrapes according to the keyword provided as a parameter.
+This script scrapes according to the keyword provided as a parameter.
 Thus, it may include situations like below:
+Keyword: "PUB" and
-Keyword: PUB Location: Colombo
+Location: "Colombo"
-Results may have "pubudu engineering".
+, results may include "*pub*udu engineering Colombo" too.

+### Solution: Work with Categories available in Rainbowpages site
+Rainbow Pages has multiple categories and subcategoris (available here: https://rainbowpages.lk/).

-If you know the exact category name you need to scrape, run the following command
+If you know the exact category name you need to scrape, run the script in the following format:

 ```
 python rainbow_pages_category.py Restaurants Colombo
 ```
-Categroy Name: Restaurants
+- Categroy Name: "Restaurants"
-Location: Colombo
+- Location: "Colombo"

 ## Output